-Zelensky slams Canada over Russia-bound gas turbine
+Ukraine's Zelensky slams Canada

 Ukrainian President Volodymyr Zelensky has argued that Canada’s move to return a turbine required for a pipeline transporting Russian gas to Germany will be seen as “weakness” by Moscow.

-Zelensky said the Ukrainian Foreign Ministry has summoned a Canadian envoy over the “absolutely unacceptable” decision to allow the return of a repaired turbine to Germany.
-The turbine is required for Nord Stream, the Baltic Sea pipeline that delivers gas from Russia to Germany.
+Zelensky said the Ukrainian Foreign Ministry has summoned a Canadian envoy over the “absolutely unacceptable” decision to allow the return of a repaired item to Germany.
+The device is required for Nord Stream, the Baltic Sea pipeline that delivers gas from Russia to Germany.

 “The decision on the exemption from the sanctions will be viewed in Moscow only as a sign of weakness,” Zelensky argued in a video address published on Tuesday.